allenlin90/programmingLearning/javascriptLearning/javascriptInfo/README.md

 ### Exercise 5 - Create an extendable calculator
 1. First, implement the method calculate(str) that takes a string like "1 + 2" in the format “NUMBER operator NUMBER” (space-delimited) and returns the result.
 Should understand plus + and minus -.
-1. First approach.
+1. Attemptive solution.
 When solving this problem, we should be careful about the data structure.
-The first approach is an deadend for the following solution because it's not extendable.
-The first approach was going to use `.call()` method which is not the right direction.
+The Attemptive solution is an deadend for the following solution because it's not extendable.
+The Attemptive solution was going to use `.call()` method which is not the right direction.
 The solution uses very basic features of `Objects`.
 Besides, the value of a key/value pair in `Object` can be any thing, even an expression.
     ```js
     function Calculator(){
         this.calculate = function(exp){